 Promoting Mental Health Through a Healthy Gut

 Maintaining digestive health by eating natural foods, especially those with probiotic qualities, and drinking plenty of purified water, may be helpful for promoting normal mental health.
 Exercise, daily sunlight exposure, and increasing probiotic intake may all be helpful ways to boost serotonin levels and manage mood naturally.
-If you are looking for a high-quality probiotic supplement, I use and recommend Latero-Flora™, a unique strain of Bacillus laterosporus (B.O.D.™ strain) that helps populate the intestines with beneficial bacteria.
+If you are looking for a high-quality probiotic supplement, I use and recommend Floratrex™.
+It provides a blend of over twenty of the most beneficial probiotic strains and prebiotics to help them flourish.

 Have you noticed any mental effects when probiotics are part of your nutritional regime?
 Do you feel less anxious when you’re eating healthy and maintaining an overall healthy lifestyle?
 Let us know your thoughts in the comments!